razor-network/oracle-node/README.md

 docker run -d -it --entrypoint /bin/sh --network=razor_network --name razor-go -v "$(echo $HOME)"/.razor:/root/.razor razornetwork/razor-go:v1.0.0-mainnet
 ```

-> **_NOTE:_** we are leveraging docker bind-mounts to mount `.razor` directory so that we have a shared mount of `.razor` directory between the host and the container.
+> **_NOTE:_** We leverage Docker bind-mounts to mount the .razor directory, ensuring a shared mount between the host and the container.
 The `.razor` directory holds keys to the addresses that we use in `razor-go`, along with logs and config.
 We do this to persist data in the host machine, otherwise you would lose your keys once you delete the container.

 You need to set a provider before you can operate razor-go cli on docker: